jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ## Intro

-I was able to obtain some stats from **[NBA.com](https://stats.nba.com/players/traditional/?PerMode=Totals&dir=-1&sort=PTS&Season=2019-20&SeasonType=Regular%20Season)** and salaries from **[ESPN.com](http://www.espn.com/nba/salaries)** where I scraped the data.
+I obtained some stats from **[NBA.com](https://stats.nba.com/players/traditional/?PerMode=Totals&dir=-1&sort=PTS&Season=2019-20&SeasonType=Regular%20Season)** and salaries from **[ESPN.com](http://www.espn.com/nba/salaries)** where I scraped the data.
 I combined the data together which gave me a set of all players in the National Basketball Association from all 30 teams.
 I am using only the active players who have stats.

 ## Target